yanoehling/yanoehling/README.md

-## Hi, my name is Yan, and here you will see some of my favorites personal projects.
+## Hi, my name is Yan, and here you will see some of my favorite personal projects.

 ---